rapid7/metasploitable3/README.md

 ## Vulnerabilities
 * [See the wiki page](https://github.com/rapid7/metasploitable3/wiki/Vulnerabilities)
+* There is a problem with Ruby on Windows, so it is better to use paths without spaces.
+ex:
+NOT USE: x:\\path first\path second\metasploitable3...
+USE:     x:\\path_first\path_second\metasploitable3...
+* Dont forget about privillages at your host

 ## More Information
 The wiki has a lot more detail and serves as the main source of documentation.
 Please [check it out](https://github.com/rapid7/metasploitable3/wiki/).